 - Stand up and sit down several times.

-- Hold your legs straight out in front of you.
+- Hold your legs straight out in front of you, then lower them.
+Repeat this movement several times.

 Take all the medicines that your doctor prescribed for you.